greenaddress/abcore/README.md

 Limitations
 -----------

-ABCore requires a fair amount of ram (tested with 2GB) and a fair amount of disk space (tested with 256GB for non pruned node) as well as a decent always on connection - 3G or 4G is not adviced.
+ABCore requires a fair amount of ram (tested with 2GB) and a fair amount of disk space (tested with 256GB for non pruned node) as well as a decent always on connection - 3G or 4G is not advised.

-We also do not advice to use this as a wallet at this time, we advice to use this as your personal blockchain anchor when on the go with wallets that support to set a personal node.
+We also do not advise to use this as a wallet at this time, we advise to use this as your personal blockchain anchor when on the go with wallets that support to set a personal node.

 The contributors of ABCore are not liable for any cost or damage caused by the app including but not limited to data charges/penalties.